Kathleen Turner: Theatre work and Broadway debut

 In 1973, Turner spent the summer with her mother in Midland, Texas.
 There, at the Yucca Theater, Turner made history when she was cast as the first female villain in the Summer Mummers 1973 melodrama, Plodding Among the Planets.

 Several months after moving to New York City in 1977, Turner took over the female lead in Michael Zetter's play Mister T, which co-starred Jonathan Frakes and played at Soho Repertory Theatre.
 That production marked her off-Broadway debut.
-Several months later, Turner made her Broadway debut as Judith Hastings in Gemini by Albert Innaurato, staged at The Little Theatre (now known as the Helen Hayes Theater) and starring Danny Aiello.
+Several months later, Turner made her Broadway debut as Judith Hastings in Gemini by Albert Innaurato, staged at The Little Theatre (later the Helen Hayes Theater) and starring Danny Aiello.
 It opened May 21, 1977, during the time when she was appearing in the soap The Doctors.

 Transition to TV and film

 In 1978, Turner made her television debut in the NBC daytime soap The Doctors as the second Nola Dancy Aldrich.
 She made her film debut in 1981 as the ruthless Matty Walker in the thriller Body Heat; the role brought her to international prominence.
 Empire cited the film in 1995 when it named her one of the 100 Sexiest Stars in Film History.
 The New York Times wrote in 2005 that, propelled by her "jaw-dropping movie debut [in] Body Heat ... she built a career on adventurousness and frank sexuality born of robust physicality".
 Turner ultimately became one of the top box-office draws, and most sought-after actresses of the 1980s and early 1990s.

 Turner stated in 2018, "Body Heat was a blessing because I went straight to being a leading actor and I didn't have to suffer any of this predatory male behaviour like many young actresses.
 It doesn't frustrate me that nearly four decades after that film I'm still referred to as a sexual icon.
 I got over that a long time ago."

 Because of her deep, husky voice, Turner was often compared to a young Lauren Bacall.
 When the two met, Turner reportedly introduced herself by saying, "Hi, I'm the young you."